 The Student Inclusion Coordinator is responsible for ongoing student and faculty support by providing resource referrals, scholarship assistance, academic support, and programming dedicated to equity, inclusion, and social justice.
-With a specific focus on student populations that have been traditionally underrepresented or underserved in higher education, the Student Inclusion Coordinator works creatively and collaboratively with students to enhance their educational experience, provides guidance on processes related to grievances and issues of discrimination or harassment, and helps to maintain overall inclusiveness in the SSW.
-This support is available to students in all BSW program options, and students outside of Portland are encouraged to access the Student Inclusion Coordinator via telephone or Google Hangouts.
+With a specific focus on student populations who have been traditionally underrepresented or underserved in higher education, the Student Inclusion Coordinator works creatively and collaboratively with students to enhance their educational experience, provides guidance on processes related to grievances and issues of discrimination or harassment, and helps to maintain overall inclusiveness in the SSW.